 As described in the executive summary, the MDOT capital program is funded by State funds (dedicated Transportation Trust Fund revenues and CTP bond funds) and federal funds.

 SHA primarily receives federal funds from FHWA under a federal transportation funding authorization.
 SHA reviews each project to determine its eligibility to use federal-aid funds.
 Subsequently, FHWA must authorize the obligation of federal funds in advance of SHA seeking federal reimbursement of project costs.
 If federal eligibility criteria cannot be met, State funds must be programmed, if available, instead.
-The MDOT capital program budget process is based on a projection of available State funding versus available federal funding.

 It is important to note that the federal surface transportation program primarily has been a capital construction program and rarely are federal funds authorized for maintenance projects or activities.
-At this time, only CHART operations activities receive federal funds as part of the maintenance program.
-The other exception is FEMA and FHWA Emergency Relief funds, which may be sought when a significant or catastrophic emergency weather event occurs and causes significant damage.
+At this time, only Coordinated Highways Action Response Team (CHART) operations activities receive federal funds as part of the maintenance program.
+The other exception is Federal Emergency Management Agency (FEMA) and FHWA Emergency Relief funds, which may be sought when a significant or catastrophic emergency weather event occurs and causes significant damage.
 It is important to capture the costs associated with these events in order to seek federal reimbursement.
 It should be noted that the use of federal funds for preliminary engineering and final design must be evaluated carefully given FHWA payback rules.
 Should a project not proceed to right-of-way acquisition or construction within 10 years, preliminary engineering and/or final design costs previously reimbursed with federal funds may need to be paid back.